sarahtechh/exploratory-data-analysis-statistics/README.md

 # Exploratory Data Analysis Project Using Statistics in R

 ## What Is The Report About?
 This is an exploratory data analysis project submitted as University coursework where I worked with the 'survival of malignant melanoma' dataset.
-Each patient had their tumour removed by surgery at the Department of Plastic Surgery, University Hospital of Odense, Denmark during the period 1962 to 1977.
+208 patient had their tumour removed by surgery at the Department of Plastic Surgery, University Hospital of Odense, Denmark during the period 1962 to 1977.

 This report covers a data summary (graphical and numerical), regression analysis and correlation, hypothesis/significance testing, QQ plots and an insights/recommendation section.

-There are 208 patients in this data set.
-You will find the melanoma dataset and my R Code in this repo.

 Below you can see the contents of the report. **To read more sections of the report you can <a href="https://medium.com/@sarahtech/south-korea-travel-planning-chatbot-with-google-cloud-ab995e0a8c3c">CLICK HERE</a>**